eyalzh/peer-review-mcp/README.md

 ## Installation

-Build the server by running the following command in the root directory of the repository:
+Run the following commands in the root directory of the repository:

 ```bash
 npm ci